-The Los Angeles Valley College Art Gallery presents student and faculty artwork, contemporary art, ethnic art and historical exhibitions.
-The Art Gallery is located in the Art Building on Campus Drive, south of Oxnard Street.
+The Los Angeles Valley College Art Gallery presents contemporary art, multicultural art, historical exhibitions, and student and faculty artwork.

 The Historical Museum of the San Fernando Valley

 The Los Angeles Valley College Historical Museum contains documents, photographs, and artifacts relating to the San Fernando Valley.
 It is also a repository for Valley College publications, documents and photographs.
 The Museum is located in the Library ARC.
 Hours are Monday thru Thursday 3:00pm to 7:00pm.
 Or by appointment.
 Always best to call first for information, call Bill Carpenter Curator (818) 947-2373.